piranna/piranna.github.io/_drafts/2025-04-26-How-to-get-all-branches-from-a-git-remote-and-push-them-to-a-new-remote.md

 the `oldremote`, and the `refs/heads/*` part specifies that we want to push them to the `newremote` as branches.

-For tags, that would not be a problem, just `git push newremote --tags` would be enough.
+For tags, that would not be so much complex, just `git push newremote --tags` would be enough.

 Found at <https://www.metaltoad.com/blog/git-push-all-branches-new-remote>.